 There are several ways to construct mixed cabin itineraries and below is a quick summary of the different ways these tickets can work.

 Many airlines will allow you to change cabins during your journey at transit points.
-So, for example, you could fly from Sydney to Dubai (the longer half of the trip) in business class and then Dubai to London (the shorter half of the trip) in economy.
+So, for example, you could fly from Sydney to Dubai (the longer half of the trip) in business class and then Dubai to London (the shorter half of the trip) in the economy.
 Or you could fly from Australia to Asia in economy and then from there to Europe in premium economy.
 The benefit of splitting the journey up this way is that it means you can arrive in Europe better rested and fresher than you would had you flown the whole way from Australia in economy.

 Splitting the journey this way is perfect for holidays where you have limited time on the ground.
 While it’s often nice to have a stopover in Asia for a night or two on the way to Europe to split up the journey, if you only have two weeks off work, you may want to maximise the time on the ground in Europe.
 Having said that, you’re likely to lose a day of your holiday if you fly straight through due to fatigue when you arrive from 24 hours flying.

-Upgrading one section of your itinerary to premium economy can be very affordable and when you factor in the value of gaining a day on the ground, it can represent incredible value.
+Upgrading one section of your itinerary to the premium economy can be very affordable and when you factor in the value of gaining a day on the ground, it can represent incredible value.

 Changing the cabin of service you’re flying in at the point of turn around is another way to construct mixed cabin itineraries.
 What this means is flying from Australia to Europe in economy and then flying back in business class or premium economy or vice versa.